toextendmylimits/Amazon_coding/000-difficult.md

-# Questions that appear in past 6 months but are difficult
+# Questions that appear in past 6 months but are difficult or description is not clear
 1. Count the number of ways to distribute toy cars among 3 children such that each child should not have more than K toy cars, and total number of distributed toy cars equals S.
   Question 2 of https://leetcode.com/discuss/interview-question/4106381/Amazon-Online-Assessment-2023